thexdesk/hashtag-protocol/hashtag-docs/docs/essentials/participants.md

       </td>
       <td>
         <ul>
-          <li>20% of auction proceeds for <code>HASHTAG</code> tokens minted on their platform.
+          <li>20% of initial token auction proceeds for <code>HASHTAG</code> tokens minted on their platform.
 Note: Publisher may also act as Auctioneer in which case they would receive auction revenue for a total of 40% of sale revenue.</li>
           <li>30% of tagging fee for content tagged with any <code>HASHTAG</code> on their platform.</li>
         </ul>
       </td>